Jbleezy/BO2-Reimagined/README.md

 ### AN-94
 * Increased weapon cost from 1200 to 1500
+* Upgraded: decreased stock ammo from 600 to 450

 ### B23R
 * Changed weapon cost to 900 on all maps